brimdata/super/book/src/super-sql/operators/load.md

 ### Input Data

-Examples below assume the existence of the SuperDB data lake created and populated by the following commands:
+Examples below assume the existence of a database created and populated by the following commands:

 ```mdtest-command